Apply Online to Rent a Home

-Within 5 days of moving in, go through your new home thoroughly, then email us a completed Inventory and Condition Form (link to it here or is to too customizes??) along with photos to visually verify conditions you describe on the form.
+Within 5 days of moving in, go through your new home thoroughly, then email us a completed Property Evaluation Form along with photos to visually verify the conditions you describe on the form.

 Also note, the completed form stays in the leasing department and does not constitute a maintenance request.
 If during your assessment you find anything that needs maintenance, please submit a maintenance request through your online tenant account.
 We want you to enjoy your new home and will work with you to ensure the property is well maintained.